World Programme for the Census of Agriculture: Historical evolution of the WCA

 The WCA 1980 brought about several recommendations.
 First, that the census of agriculture should be the basis for the collection of current agricultural data through improved methods.
 Second, that the census should be utilized for the development and improvement of an overall programme of food and agricultural statistics.
 Third, that concepts, definitions and methods should be harmonized with other related statistical systems and operations to ensure comparability and compatibility.
 Fourth, that more elaborate tabulations should be produced, helped by advances in electronic data processing.
 Fifth, each country should have greater flexibility and more freedom in adapting the programme.
 For the first time, a special chapter was dedicated to practical guidelines on the preparation and organization of a census of agriculture.
-The WCA 1980 was the first to indicate explicitly that it referred to national censuses conducted within the decade (1976-1985) centred on the reference year of the round (1980).
-Additional supplementary guidelines on taking censuses of agriculture were published later to provide practical information on the steps involved in actually conducting an census of agriculture.
+The WCA 1980 was the first to indicate explicitly that it referred to national censuses conducted within the decade (1976–1985) centred on the reference year of the round (1980).
+Additional supplementary guidelines on taking censuses of agriculture were published later to provide practical information on the steps involved in actually conducting a census of agriculture.

 The WCA 1990 encouraged countries to develop and implement the census of agriculture according to their national economic and statistical capabilities and requirements.
 The programme made further efforts in harmonizing concepts, definitions and classifications with those used in other data sources.
 It did not recommend the inclusion of production and input quantities in the census scope.
 It recommended extensive cross-tabulations to ensure the maximum use of the census data.
 The WCA 1990 encouraged a complementary relationship between the census of agriculture and more frequent food and agricultural sample surveys as well as with related non-censuses of agriculture and surveys.
 Separate guidelines on micro-computer-based data processing (SDS 2a) were published later.

 The WCA 2000 stressed that economic units engaged solely in (a) hunting, trapping and game propagation; (b) forestry and logging; (c) fishing; or (d) agricultural services, were not considered as agricultural holdings and, therefore, considered outside the scope of the census.
 It recommended that the activities covered by the census of agriculture were included in the International Standard Industrial Classification of All Economic Activities, third edition, ISIC groups 011 (crops), 012 (animals) and 013 (crops and animals).
 The programme also introduced the issue of the role of women in agriculture and the presentation of census results disaggregated by sex.
 Another innovation was the option to include aquaculture holdings (introduced in supplementary guidelines, SDS 5b) and the marking of some items as having environmental implications.
 Two additional supplementary guidelines were published later.
 One on employment (SDS 5a) to improve concepts, definitions and standards used to collect employment information in censuses of agriculture.
-Another one (SDS 6) on conducting censuses of agriculture and surveys to provide more practical information on the steps involved in actually implementing an census of agriculture.
+Another one (SDS 6) on conducting censuses of agriculture and surveys to provide more practical information on the steps involved in actually implementing a census of agriculture.